nicolay-r/THOR-ECAC/README.md

   year= "2024",
   month= jun,
-  address = "Mexico City, Mexico", publisher = "Association for Computational Linguistics" }
+  address = "Mexico City, Mexico", publisher = "Annual Conference of the North American Chapter of the Association for Computational Linguistics" }
 ```